exbuddha/InternetAwareApp/README.md

 In order to achieve this while keeping the design restriction to never block the main thread in mind, a runner is introduced that can schedule code to run in a context concurrent to the application in a few simple steps:

-1. Declare the async work as a function returning a live data object that is assigned to run in a background context:
+1. Declare the async work as a function accepting a live data scope that will be used in a background context:

-       private fun runAsync() = liveData(Dispatchers.IO) {
+       suspend fun runAsync(scope: LiveDataScope<Any?>) { scope.apply {
            try {
                // ... perform blocking task
            }